The Duke of Cambridge Made a Knight of the Order of the Thistle

 The Queen installs the newly appointed members in a private ceremony at the beginning of the Service of the Thistle.
 When the Queen and Prince Philip arrive, the Chancellor of the Thistle, the Dean of the Thistle and the Secretary of the Thistle lead them to the Signet Library, where Knights and Ladies of the Order have already gathered.
 Her Majesty then installs new Knights and/or Ladies, and then the procession consisting of the entire party proceeds to Chapel of the Order of the Thistle of St. Giles’ Cathedral, where other parts of the Service take place.

-Prince William is already (extra) Knight of the Order of Garter; Queen Elizabeth appointed him to the order in 2008, making him the 1,000th Knight since the order’s creation.Filed under British Royals
+Prince William is already (extra) Knight of the Order of Garter; Queen Elizabeth appointed him to the order in 2008, making him the 1,000th Knight since the order’s creation.Filed under The United Kingdom

-Tagged Royal Orders, Scotland, The Duke of Cambridge.
+Tagged Order of the Thistle, Orders, Scotland, The Duke of Cambridge.